zoff99/kodi_tox_plugin/README.md

 3. Scan the displayed QR code using your Tox client to connect it to Kodi

 ### Important Usage Note
-**You must start the video call on your Tox client first**, then select **`Watch Tox Video Stream`** in Kodi.<br>
+**You must start the video call on your Tox client first**, then select **`Watch Tox Video Stream`** with the correct FPS in Kodi.<br>
 The Kodi addon only receives video streams, it does not initiate calls.

 ## Audio Streaming Status
-Audio streaming is currently disabled in this Kodi Tox plugin.<br>
+Audio streaming is currently working in Kodi Tox plugin.<br>
-The codebase contains audio streaming infrastructure, but it is <b>intentionally disabled</b><br>
+But sometimes it is lips sync with video, and sometimes it is not.
-due to technical issues with simultaneous audio/video playback in Kodi.
+Needs further research to find the issue and fix it.

 ## 🚀 Featured Applications